 Stephen is identified as “one of the new breed of client-friendly and client-committed silks” who is “able to find and develop arguments that others at the commercial Bar cannot” and as “the go-to guy for high-net worth individuals.”
 Stephen has consistently been ranked in Chambers Guide to the Legal Profession as a leading Barrister in the field of Commercial Law (15 consecutive years) as well as Chambers Global and The Legal 500 (see “Recommendations”) and in other practice areas.
+Stephen was one of only 6 barristers to be named in The Lawyer Hot 100 for 2015.

 He is a commercial chancery trial advocate, specialising in multi-disciplinary and multi-jurisdictional cases, particularly involving fraud, complex legal issues and tough cross-examination of witnesses and experts.
 This skill-set has led to his practice spanning all commercial, fiduciary and trade sectors from energy, oil and gas, banking, financial services, shipping, aviation and insurance.
 He is frequently involved in shareholder disputes, fraud and asset tracing/recovery (particularly involving breach of fiduciary duty), sale and purchase and complex banking derivative disputes.